infosec-ucalgary/magpieCTF-2025/forensics/forensics_easy/src/README.md

 ---

 ## **Other Notes**
+1. Form.pdf This file shows evidence of Terry Blue selling off property.
+It further incriminates him by providing motive.
-1. Check the metadata of the image for useful information.
+2. Check the metadata of the image for useful information.
-2. The paraphrase is empty.
+3. The paraphrase is empty.
-3. Look for anything encoded that might need decoding.
+4. Look for anything encoded that might need decoding.
-4. Use a tool designed for extracting hidden data from images.
+5. Use a tool designed for extracting hidden data from images.